Patrologia Latina

 The original printing plates for the Patrologia were destroyed by fire in 1868.
 However, with help from the Garnier printing house they were restored, and new editions were printed beginning in the 1880s.
-The content within these reprints is not always identical to the original series, either in quality or internal arrangement.
-The new editions have been described as "inferior in a number of respects to Migne's own first editions."
+The content within these reprints is not always identical to the original series, in either quality or internal arrangement.
+The new editions have been described as "inferior in a number of respects to Migne's own first editions".

-The University of Zurich has digitised the Patrologia Latina as part of its Corpus Córporum, developed under the direction of Ph.
-Roelli, Institute for Greek and Latin Philology.

 Table of contents

 The Patrologia Latina contains authors of the 2nd to 13th centuries, in roughly chronological order, in 217 volumes: